 Whether aging is a factor for you or not, there are proven ways to improve egg and sperm quality:

 1. Take a prenatal with Vitamin B12 and Folic Acid.

 Vitamin B12 and Folic Acid are used to make and control DNA.
 Getting these nutrients from a high-quality prenatal can provide the co-factors that are needed for proper cell and DNA division.
 Folic Acid and Vitamins B6 and B12 also all work together in a process called methylation.
 This is a process with multiple functions including turning genes on and off, and helping detoxify harmful chemicals.
-(Get the trio—and more—in bioavailable forms your body can absorb in both Bird&Be’s The Prenatal Essentials for females and The Power Prenatal for females eggs.)
+(Get the trio—and more—in bioavailable forms your body can absorb in both Bird&Be’s The Essentials for Females and The Powers for Females.)